toldig/sonarqube_pipeline/README.md

 docker pull debian:latest
 ```

-Create **app** directory, enter it, put everything here we will need to install in the container:
+Create **app** directory, enter it, put everything here
+We will need to install these in the container:
 - custom scripts
 - download [sonar-scanner-cli](https://binaries.sonarsource.com/?prefix=Distribution/sonar-scanner-cli/) and extract it and rename directory to sonar-scanner
 - download [sonarqube](https://www.sonarsource.com/products/sonarqube/downloads/) and extract it and rename directory to sonarqube